-The Delaware State Tax Credit Program applies to rehabilitations to those properties individually listed on the National Register of Historic Places, those located within a National Register Historic District and certified as contributing to the historical significance of that district, or those located within a local historic district and deemed eligible for National Register listing.
-The rehabilitation project must be certified by the SHPO and have "qualified" expenditures exceeding \$5,000.
+The Delaware State Historic Preservation Tax Credit Program applies to rehabilitations to those properties individually listed on the National Register of Historic Places, those located within a National Register Historic District and certified as contributing to the historical significance of that district, or those located within a local historic district and deemed eligible for National Register listing.
+The rehabilitation project must be certified by the State Historic Preservation Office (SHPO) and have "qualified" expenditures exceeding \$5,000.
 The tax credit ranges from 20-40% of the qualified expenditures and may be claimed after the SHPO issues a certificate of completion for the project.
+This program can be used to encourage historic preservation and revitalization activities.
+A recent update to the program includes an earmark for qualifying properties also located in a Downtown Development District.

-The U.S. Department of the Interior, in partnership with the U.S. Department of the Treasury and the Internal Revenue Service, administers two federal tax credit programs (20% program and 10% program) for rehabilitation projects on historic and non-historic properties.
+The U.S. Department of the Interior, in partnership with the U.S. Department of the Treasury and the Internal Revenue Service, administers a federal tax credit program for rehabilitation projects on historic properties.
 The 20% program applies to improvements to those properties either listed on the National Register of Historic Places or properties within a National Register Historic District that have obtained "Certified Historic Structure" status through the SHPO.
 The rehabilitation project must be deemed a "certified rehabilitation" to qualify for the tax credit program.
 The SHPO reviews these applications first then forwards them to the National Park Service.
 The program provides a tax credit of 20% of the total project cost and is applicable to all properties except owner-occupied residences.
 The 20% credit may only be claimed after the National Park Service issues a certification of the completed work and requires that the owner retain the property for a minimum of five years from the completion of the project.
 The State and Federal Tax Credit programs have contributed to some successful rehabilitation projects in Dover; however, the programs seem to be underutilized in Dover as compared to other cities like Wilmington.